nokiatech/omaf/README.md

 * DASH live profile streams are supported.
 All DASH modes other than segment template mode for OMAF viewport dependent delivery are experimental.
 * Bitrate adaptation support is disabled.

-### Playback OMAF Still Image files (a sample application for Windows and Android provided)
+### Playback OMAF Still Image files (a sample application for Windows provided)
 * Both mono and framepacked stereo images are supported.
-* Images in image sequences can be browsed by clicking space (Windows) or touching the screen (Android).
+* Images in image sequences can be browsed by clicking space.

 All the components compile and run on Windows 10.
 OMAF Player requires in practice an HW accelerated HEVC decoder on Windows, available e.g. with NVidia 10xx display cards.
-With OpenGL, the playback rate is restricted to 4k@30 fps.
 With Direct3D, it is set as 6k@60 fps, which is ~8k@33 fps.
 OMAF Creator can be compiled and run on Windows 10 and Linux.

 ## Contents of the Repository:
 This repository contains the following items:
 * OMAF Creator with the following command-line applications: omafvi.exe, omafvd.exe, and omafimage.exe
 * OMAF Player engine
-* OMAF Player sample applications for Windows and Android
+* OMAF Player sample applications for Windows
 * OMAF MP4 reader and writer library, used by the Creator and Player.

 In addition, a LibDASH fork is provided in a separate repository: [LibDASH](https://github.com/nokia/libdash), and OMAF branch of the HEIF repository [heif](https://github.com/nokiatech/heif) is utilized as well.